nityadev/BUILD25-LAB334/docs/index.md

 1. Understand and use simulators to create datasets for evaluations
 1. Run manual evaluations and view results in the Azure AI Foundry portal

+---

 ## Pre-Requisites

+!!! info "IN-VENUE PARTICIPANTS: We provide an Azure subscription for your use, during the session"

 To complete this lab you need: